PostHog/posthog.com/contents/docs/self-host/deploy/support.md

 ## Enterprise Self-hosted Support

-PostHog Enterprise Self-Hosted Support is delivered over a shared slack channel or email.
+PostHog Enterprise Self-Hosted Support is delivered over a shared Slack channel or email.

 Enterprise Self-hosted Support is provided to self-hosted customers with a minimum contract of $5k/month.